CodeoNordic/just-another-calendar/documentation/init.md

 Check the [event filters definition](./event-filters.md) for more information.

 ### `eventFilterAreas` (array)
 The list of areas that [event filters](./event-filters.md) can be grouped into.
+The only required field is `name`.

 Example:
 ```json